5 Basic Steps to Get Free PR for Small Businesses

 Make Direct Connections

-Once you have finished the materials preparation including target audience and communication content, you need to find suitable publications for your products and journalists who have written pieces on similar topics and contact them on LinkedIn, Twitter, or Facebook.
+Once you have finished the preparation of the material including target audience and communication content, you need to find suitable publications for your products and journalists who have written pieces on similar topics and contact them on LinkedIn, Twitter, or Facebook.
 See if anyone in your network knows them, as a personal introduction is much more effective than a cold call.

 Another effective way that might take you quite a lot of time is to build relationships with the most influential voices in your field.
 Send them useful resources, messages and information prior to pushing your own project.